tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

     :param name: a router instance name.
 This name is used as a prefix in logs of the router and must be unique within the instance
-    :param cfg: a configuration table.
-See the :ref:`sample configuration <vshard-config-cluster-example>`.
+    :param cfg: a configuration table

     :Return: a router instance, if created successfully; otherwise, nil and an error object